ualberta-smr/LibraryMetricScripts/README.md

 # How to Run

+This code requires Python >= 3.6.9 to run.
+The libraries used are in the `requirements.txt` file.

 The current output files for each metric, based on when they last ran, are included inside each directory.
 Most of the output files are Python pickle files, while a few are text files.
 Each script describes its input and output.